joskid/continuum/README.md

 Additionally exported is the class objects `Assembler`, `Realm`, `Renderer`, and `Script`.

 ## Realm ##
 A Realm is the main thing you interact with.
 Each realm has a global object with a unique set of builtin globals.
-A realm is roughly equivelent to an iframe or a node vm context.
+A realm is roughly equivalent to an iframe or a node vm context.

 * __realm.evaluate(code)__: Executes code in the virtual machine and returns the completion value, if any. "code" can be a string or an already compiled Script object.
 Every time code is executed, the script object is added to realm.scripts, so you can reuse a script if desired.
 * __realm.evaluateAsync(code, callback)__: Primarily for when executing code that uses the module system, which must be run asynchronously if importing remote resources.